 In Kenichi: The Mightiest Disciple, Niijima is this way towards Kenichi early on.
 He berates Kenichi constantly, and when Kenichi starts getting stronger, he uses him largely for his own selfish gains.
 Niijima does more or less grow out of this trope, and turns into more of a Guile Hero, especially after he forms the Shinpaku Alliance.

 Louise in The Familiar of Zero might be one of the most exaggerated examples.
 Saito does/is forced to do so damn much for her after being kidnapped from his home, namely all of her chores, fight all of her battles for her.
 He even refuses a chance to escape from Halkeginia and go home just to be with Louise.
 At the end of the second season, he goes up against a giant army, and dies just to keep Louise safe.
-Of course, all the thanks he gets from her is whipping and beating him until he faints out of sheer agony, and destroying his self-worth to the point where he genuinely believes that he is useless.
+All the thanks he gets from her is whipping and beating him until he faints out of sheer agony, and destroying his self-worth to the point where he genuinely believes that he is useless.
 Summed up perfectly by Derflinger: